-When the head injury involves damage to the skull or any portion of the brain, it would have catastrophic effects.
+When the children head injury involves damage to the skull or any portion of the brain, it would have catastrophic effects.
 Experts suggest that it is better not to overlook any head injury in children as it is not possible to assess a head injury just by the signs, especially in children.

 Let’s get to know the major types of head injuries in children.

 Scalp injury is one of the most common head injuries in children.
 It may be manifested as a minor cut, laceration, or swelling.
 Scalp injuries are not life-threatening if it is minor and has not affected the brain.

 - Skull fracture

 A skull fracture indicates any fracture in the bones in the head.
 It occurs due to a direct impact on the calvarium.
 A skull fracture could be linear, depressed, diastatic, or basilar, depending upon the region of the skull fracture.
 In children, the parietal bone in the skull is commonly involved in a skull fracture, followed by the occipital, frontal, and temporal bones.